 In his open letter addressing the criticisms from the NTP study Dr. Melnick explains, “In my view, a pediatrician would be acting irresponsibly if he or she knew and understood the implications of the human and animal cancer data on cell phone radiation and did not offer precautionary advice to the parents of his or her patients.”
 Correcting Misinformation About Health Effects Studies on Cell Phone Radiation

 The American Academy of Pediatrics issued a response to the NTP study.
 Pediatrician and Chair of the AAP Council on Environmental Health Executive Committee , Dr. Jennifer Lowry stated, “They’re not toys.
 They have radiation that is emitted from them and the more we can keep it off the body and use (the phone) in other ways, it will be safer.”
 They have recommendation on their website to help reduce wireless radiation from cell phones AAP Healthy Children.

 More people are aware of this risk and major magazines and newspapers have published insightful, well researched articles, even many years ago.
-GQ magazine 2010.
-Warning: Cell Phones May Be Hazardous To Your Health
+A few of the many articles are below.

-IARC Classification in 2011 as possible carcinogen: The World Health Organization in 2011 International Agency for Research on Cancer classifies radiofrequency radiation as possibly carcinogenic (Group 2B), based on increased risk of glioma, a malignant type of brain cancer and wireless phone use.
+IARC Classification in 2011 as Group 2B possible carcinogen: The World Health Organization in 2011 International Agency for Research on Cancer classifies radiofrequency radiation as possibly carcinogenic (Group 2B), based on increased risk of glioma, a malignant type of brain cancer and wireless phone use.